-The correlations presented in Tables 13.1 through 13.3 provide strong convergent validity evidence in support of the intended interpretation and use of DLOSCE results.
-As expected, DLOSCE scores correlated more strongly with INBDE and NBDE Part II scores than they did with NBDE Part I scores.
-This is due to the fact that DLOSCE, INBDE, and NBDE Part II all focus on the clinical sciences, while NBDE Part I focuses on the biomedical sciences.
-In reviewing the disattenuated correlations, it should be noted that perfect correlations between DLOSCE, INBDE, and NBDE Parts I and II scores would not be desirable, since perfect correlations would indicate that these examinations measure an identical construct.
-The DLOSCE is intended to measure a construct that is related to, but not identical to the constructs measured by the INBDE and NBDE Parts I and II.
-The DLOSCE assesses a candidate's skill with with respect to the clinical tasks that a dentist performs while providing direct, chair-side treatment to patients.
-The INBDE, on the other hand, assesses a broader set of dental cognitive skills integrating the biomedical, behavioral, and clinical sciences.
-The NBDE Parts I and II assess candidate knowledge and skills in the biomedical sciences and clinical sciences, respectively.
+The correlations presented in Tables 13.1 and 13.2 provide strong convergent validity evidence in support of the intended interpretation and use of DLOSCE results.
+As expected, DLOSCE scores correlated more strongly with NBDE Part II scores than with NBDE Part I scores, as the DLOSCE and NBDE Part II both focus on the clinical sciences, while NBDE Part I focuses on the biomedical sciences.
+In reviewing the disattenuated correlations, it should be noted that perfect correlations between the DLOSCE and NBDE scores would not be desirable, since perfect correlations would indicate that the DLOSCE and NBDEs measure an identical construct.
+The DLOSCE is intended to measure a construct that is related to, but not identical to the constructs measured by NBDE Parts I and II.
+The DLOSCE assesses a candidate's judgment with respect to the clinical tasks that a dentist performs while providing direct, chair-side treatment to patients.
+NBDE Parts I and II on the other hand, assess candidate knowledge and skills in the biomedical sciences and clinical sciences, respectively.